henriknorberg/Strikk/README.md

 strikk.addUI(slide)

 ```
 Strikk is not a framework, and does not provide any UI elements.
 It's purpose is simply to provide a minimal infrastructure for responsive collections of UI.
-Currently only runs in Firfox and Chrome.